yodobrin/file-service-sample/README.md

 4. Second container app, validates the file uploaded is valid/clean and moves it to a verified storage account

-<sup>1</sup> -  A caller is an authorized application, user or any other identity, the project has few sample clients that are able to leverage the provided APIs, it is an implementation decsion which client to use.
+<sup>1</sup> -  A caller is an authorized application, user or any other identity, the project has few sample clients that are able to leverage the provided APIs, it is an implementation decision which client to use.

-<sup>2</sup> - There are two options, either the caller provided an exisiting container name, or he can create a new one.
+<sup>2</sup> - There are two options, either the caller provided an existing container name, or he can create a new one.

 > Note: The scope of this project does not address how the content is validated/verified/cleaned.

 ## Main Design Considerations

 - Secured, the code must hosted in vnet enabled compute.
-- Youd storage must not be publicly exposed.
+- Your storage must not be publicly exposed.
 - All uploads are considered unsafe unless verified.
 - Customer uploads must land on DMZ storage, with minimal, automatic clean up.
-- Use .net6 as programing langauge
+- Use .net6 as programing language
 - Use Container Apps as the compute service

 ## File Server

 We provide a few end-points, if the client did not create yet a designated container, he can call the `api/SaSToken` this will create a container with GUID as the name, and return a SaS token for that container.
-It is expected that the client will reuse this container in any consequtive calls.
+It is expected that the client will reuse this container in any consecutive calls.
 It will be implemented a validation for this.

 ### SaSToken

-Provides SaS token, bsed on time restriction defined in configuration.
+Provides SaS token, based on time restriction defined in configuration.
 We created default implementation that also allows for IP restriction based on the caller IP.

 #### Get